 8. What if the other person blames me for my fall?

 If a driver blames you for the accident, do not admit fault.
-Fault is not always very clear, especially if you do not know exactly what went on.
+Even if you were jaywalking, the driver could still be negligent.12

 Under California’s “comparative fault” law, you can still recover damages if you were partly at fault for the accident.
-If more than one party shares in the fault for an accident, the jury can apportion fault and damages.
-This means that you may have your damages reduced based on your own level of fault.
+Your damages will just be reduced based on your own level of fault.

+Example: George is jaywalking when Jerry – who was texting and driving – slams into him.
 George sustains $10,000 in damages from his injuries.
-The jury determines George is 40% at fault for not looking, and Jerry is 60% at fault because he did not brake in time.
+The jury determines George is 40% at fault, and Jerry is 60% at fault.
 Therefore, the jury may award George $6,000 based on Jerry’s 60% fault in the accident.

 9. Who can sue if my child or spouse was killed in a pedestrian accident?